KatherineMichel/digital-commonplace/README.md

 * [Event Driven Programming Wikipedia](https://en.wikipedia.org/wiki/Event-driven_programming)

 <!--
+https://twitter.com/carltongibson/status/1259466017358647296 | Carlton Gibson 🇪🇺 on Twitter: "The older I get the more I think, optimise for the beginner’s use-case." / Twitter

+Discussions
+https://twitter.com/_tomchristie/status/1259781217685307392 | Tom Christie on Twitter: "Don't know when it'll land, but I'm *really* looking forward to @GitHub's "discussions" feature.
+Going to put up a nice big sign in front of issues directing users to the discussions tab as the starting point, and ensure that the maintenance team gets to decide what to escalate." / Twitter

 Maintainer driven issues and PRs https://gist.github.com/tomchristie/0cbcf8405223fe992788e893771c9c46 | CONTRIBUTING.md
 https://mobile.twitter.com/_tomchristie/status/1243140019688267777 | Tom Christie on Twitter: "I get that it's a bit different from how folks normally manage stuff, but burnout, stress, and issue churn are continual challenges in OSS, and I'd really like to try to find ways we can manage things with a quieter more focused approach." / Twitter